List of Disney's Sleeping Beauty characters: Diablo

 Diablo is Maleficent's pet raven, who she sends to find Aurora, and discovers the cottage where she is living with the fairies due to Flora and Meryweather's magic.
 After informing her of this, he joins Maleficent as she and the goons capture Phillip in the cottage, and notices the fairies' presence in the Forbidden Mountain.
 Diablo later discovers that Phillip has escaped with the fairies' aid and commands the goons to stop them from leaving the mountain.
 Though Merryweather turns him to stone, he attracts Maleficent's attention and she learns that Phillip has escaped.

 He also appears in the Kingdom Hearts series.
 In Kingdom Hearts II, he carries Maleficent's cloak into Yen Sid's tower to ensure her revival, and in Kingdom Hearts: Dream Drop Distance he delivers a message to Mickey Mouse.

-In Maleficent, where he is portrayed by Sam Riley, he is known as Diaval.
-After Maleficent rescues him and gives him the ability to shapeshift, he pledges himself to Maleficent's service, becoming her closest confidante and aide-de-camp.
+In Maleficent and its sequel Maleficent: Mistress of Evil, where he is portrayed by Sam Riley, he is known as Diaval.
+After Maleficent rescues the raven by empowering him to shape-shift at will, a grateful Diaval pledges himself to Maleficent's service...becoming her closest confidante as well as her aide-de-camp.
 He and Maleficent later retire, leaving now-Queen Aurora to rule their domains.
-Diaval also appears in Maleficent: Mistress of Evil.